 Erythema dyschromicum perstans is also called ashy dermatosis (of Ramirez), because of its colour.
-It is a benign skin condition characterised by grey, round to oval or irregular patches on the face, neck and trunk that are grey in colour.
+It is a benign skin condition characterised by well-circumscribed round to oval or irregular patches on the face, neck and trunk that are grey in colour.
 They may be symmetrical in distribution or unilateral.

 The patient is otherwise well with no associated disease or blood test abnormality.